 password is not specified, then the user will be prompted for a password

 at the time they do the push or pull operation.
-Future enhancements will
+Users are also able to use a

 Like the S3 provider, the SSH provider has inherent scalability limitations.
 For example, finding the latest commit requires listing all commits in the path, reading the metadata file for each, and comparing the result.
 It should only be used for storing relatively small numbers of commits.
 Improving this will require a new provider that includes a robust metadata layer on top of the base SSH functionality.